The NSW Government has introduced a suite of reforms to deliver a better planning system for NSW.

-The program will identify and case-manage projects with the potential to deliver a strong pipeline of investment, public benefit, growth and jobs over the medium term and continue to support our State’s economic recovery.Read about the program
+The program identifies and case manages projects with the potential to deliver a strong pipeline of investment, public benefit, growth and jobs over the medium term and continue to support our State’s economic recovery.Read about the program

 Planning System Acceleration Program